 Blackboard Mass Notification is the district's automated messaging system that disseminates school, district, and emergency information.
-It is important to keep the school updated whenever parent contact information changes, so please contact your student's school office with changes.
+It is important to keep the school updated whenever parent contact information changes, so please contact your student's school office when your information changes.